yx2124538/CyberStrikeAI/README.md

 CyberStrikeAI is an **AI-native security testing platform** built in Go.
 It integrates 100+ security tools, an intelligent orchestration engine, and comprehensive lifecycle management capabilities.
 Through native MCP protocol and AI agents, it enables end-to-end automation from conversational commands to vulnerability discovery, attack-chain analysis, knowledge retrieval, and result visualization—delivering an auditable, traceable, and collaborative testing environment for security teams.

-> In security, what is truly scarce is not tools, but judgment; judgment is born from experience, and experience is often bound to individuals, difficult to inherit and difficult to reuse.
-CyberStrikeAI does not attempt to automate attacks, but instead focuses on a harder problem: in complex, dynamic, and uncertain environments, what should be done next, and why.
-It does not pursue more aggressive automation; rather, it seeks to transform the way security experts think—their decision paths and lessons learned from failure—into a system capability that is constrained, auditable, and evolvable.
-If experience can exist beyond individuals, then security can finally become something that can be inherited by systems.

 ## Interface & Integration Preview
 - Web console